Learn / Guides / Heatmaps guide

 1. Homepage and landing pages

 Your homepage and main landing page(s) are the main entry points into your website.
-They are often responsible for your website visitors’ first impressions and their decision to continue browsing or abandon the website.
+They’re often responsible for your website visitors’ first impressions and their decision to continue browsing or abandon the website.

-A heat map on these pages will help you determine how much information your users see or interact with, and what elements are being clicked on or ignored.
+Use a free heatmap tool to analyze these pages and determine how much information your users see or engage with, and which elements are being clicked on or ignored.

 2. Top pages

-Your best-performing pages (the most-viewed product page, the blog post with the highest amount of comments, etc.) are obviously doing something right: a heat map can help you understand what is working well so you can replicate the success elsewhere.
+Your best-performing pages (like the most-viewed product page or the blog post with the highest amount of comments) are obviously doing something right.
+A heat map on these pages helps you understand what’s working well, so you can replicate the success elsewhere.

 3. Under-performing pages

-Your worst-performing pages are as important as the previous ones, but for the opposite reason: there is likely something wrong with them, and placing a heat map there can help you understand what your visitors are (not) seeing or interacting with so you can take action.
+Your worst-performing pages are as important as the best-performing ones, but for the opposite reason: there’s likely something wrong with them, and placing a heat map there uncovers what your visitors are (not) seeing or interacting with so you can take action.

 We put Hotjar on all our pages.
 If our conversion rate drops after a change, our Heatmaps help us identify and solve the issue.
 Hotjar has helped define our website strategy and make the experience even better for our customers.